-The Pittsburgh Pirates set their 40-man roster today, adding Clay Holmes as their only move, and protecting him from the upcoming Rule 5 draft on December 8th.
+The Pittsburgh Pirates set their 40-man roster today, adding Austin Meadows, Luis Escobar, and Dario Agrazal, while also trading Gift Ngoepe.
+Meadows, Escobar, and Agrazal were protected from the upcoming Rule 5 draft on December 8th.
 The players on the lists below are eligible for the Rule 5 draft.

 A player getting picked doesn’t mean that player will be totally lost.
 The odds of players sticking in the majors for the entire season are very slim.
 It’s not impossible, as we saw in 2013 with Wei-Chung Wang going to the Milwaukee Brewers.
 But most players exposed to the Rule 5 draft these days amount to waiver claims.
 You’re not really risking a potential impact player, and the worst that usually happens is that you lose a good middle reliever or a bench player.

-The Pirates do have two guys who were left unprotected and have upsides bigger than relievers or bench players — Eric Wood and Barrett Barnes.
+The Pirates do have a few guys who were left unprotected and have upsides bigger than relievers or bench players.
 I’ll go over them specifically below, along with the other notable players who were left unprotected.
 The full list of unprotected players is at the bottom of the article.
 I want to add the disclaimer that I don’t think all of the following guys are at risk of being drafted in a few weeks.
-In fact, I think the strongest candidates are Barnes and Wood, and you could make the argument that neither of them has a good chance of being drafted.
+I think the strongest candidate is Tyler Eppler.
 Others are just mentioned for their chance to make the majors one day, their former prospect status, or because they had a noteworthy season this year.
 Here is the breakdown:

 In Our Mid-Season Top 50